-T Name, strength and formulation of drug Meningococcal group B vaccine (rDNA, component, adsorbed), 4CMenB: Bexsero® suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B fHbp fusion protein 50micrograms Outer membrane vesicles (OMV) from Neisseria meningitidis group B strain NZ98/254 measured as amount of total protein containing the PorA P1.4 25micrograms Legal category Prescription only medicine (POM) Black triangle▼ No. Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 and Chapter 22 of 'The Green Book'.
+Name, strength and formulation of drug Meningococcal group B vaccine (rDNA, component, adsorbed), 4CMenB: Bexsero [®] suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B 50micrograms fHbp fusion protein Outer membrane vesicles (OMV) from Neisseria 25micrograms meningitidis group B strain NZ98/254 measured as amount of total protein containing the PorA P1.4 Legal category Prescription only medicine (POM) Black triangle▼ No. Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 and Chapter 22 of 'The Green Book'.
 Vaccine should be stored according to the conditions detailed in the Storage section below.
 However, in the event of an inadvertent or unavoidable deviation of these conditions refer to Vaccine Incident Guidance .
 Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this PGD.
-Where a vaccine is recommended off-label consider consent process, informing the individual/parent/car being offered in accordance with national guidance outside the product licence. er that the vaccine is Route and method of administration 4CMenB is given as a 0.5ml dose by intramuscular the deltoid muscle region of the upper arm in older in When administering at the same time as other vacci taken to ensure that the appropriate route of injectio vaccinations.
-The vaccines should be given at sepain different limbs.
-If given in the same limb, they sho 2.5cm apart.
-The site at which each vaccine was given the individual's records. n is used for all the rate sites, preferably old be given at least The vaccine must not be injected intravenously or in not be mixed with other vaccines in the same syring The vaccine must not be given subcutaneously exce a bleeding disorder when vaccines normally given b be given by deep subcutaneous injection to reduce (see Green Book Chapter 4). y an IM route should The vaccine is a white opalescent liquid suspension off-white deposit may be observed in the pre-filled suspension.
+Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual/parent/carer that the vaccine is being offered in accordance with national guidance but that this is outside the product licence.
+Route and method of administration 4CMenB is given as a 0.5ml dose by intramuscular injection usually into the deltoid muscle region of the upper arm in older individuals.
+When administering at the same time as other vaccines care should be taken to ensure that the appropriate route of injection is used for all the vaccinations.
+The vaccines should be given at separate sites, preferably in different limbs.
+If given in the same limb, they should be given at least 2.5cm apart.
+The site at which each vaccine was given should be noted in the individual's records.
+The vaccine must not be injected intravenously or intradermally and must not be mixed with other vaccines in the same syringe.
+The vaccine must not be given subcutaneously except to individuals with a bleeding disorder when vaccines normally given by an IM route should be given by deep subcutaneous injection to reduce the risk of bleeding (see Green Book Chapter 4).
+The vaccine is a white opalescent liquid suspension.
+Upon storage a fine off-white deposit may be observed in the pre-filled syringe containing the suspension.
 Continued over page